 The Court found that the layoff amounted to a wrongful dismissal because the worker’s employment contract did not contemplate layoffs, and there was no evidence that the worker had accepted the layoff.
 Accordingly, the worker was entitled to reasonable notice or pay in lieu.

 Interestingly, however, the Court held that even though the employer’s offer to re-employ was motivated by the company’s desire to minimize its own liability, the worker should have returned to work when he was recalled from layoff as it was unreasonable for him to decline.
 A failure to accept the recall offer constituted a failure to mitigate his losses.

 This decision marks an interesting development in the law surrounding wrongful dismissal.
 It suggests that if an employer lays off a worker without providing sufficient notice, it may be able to mitigate its damages by extending an offer of re-employment, so long as it would still be reasonable for the worker to return.
-For example, it would be unreasonable to expect a worker to return to a poisoned working environment in which he or she would experience acrimony, mistreatment, or belittling.
+For example, it would be unreasonable to expect a worker to return to a poisoned working environment in which they would experience acrimony, mistreatment, or belittling.
 Otherwise, however, there appears to be an obligation on a laid off worker to accept a recall offer in order to mitigate wrongful dismissal damages.

 A reprint courtesy of Mathews Dinsdale & Clark LLP.
 The information provided in this article is necessarily of a general nature and must not be regarded as legal advice.
 For more information about Mathews Dinsdale & Clark LLP, please visit mathewsdinsdale.com.

 This article may not be republished without the express permission of the copyright owner identified in the article.

 go2HR is BC’s tourism and hospitality, human resources and health & safety association driving strong workforces and safe workplaces that deliver world class tourism and hospitality experiences in British Columbia.
 Follow us on LinkedIn or reach out to our team.